 Read more about applications in our Applications documentation.

-Three different capitalized versions of the AppSignal name?
+Wait, they're three different casings of the AppSignal name?

 We have a blog at blog.appsignal.com!